 About the Huron River Watershed Council

 Founded in 1965, the Huron River Watershed Council (HRWC) is southeast Michigan’s oldest environmental organization dedicated to river protection.
-The Huron River Watershed Council works to inspire attitudes, behaviors, and economies to protect, rehabilitate, and sustain the Huron River System.
+The Huron River Watershed Council protects and restores the river for healthy and vibrant communities.

 HRWC is a nonprofit coalition of Huron Valley residents, businesses, and local governments.
 The Council bridges political boundaries by building partnerships between and among communities, community leaders, residents, and commercial enterprises.
 Serving those constituencies, HRWC monitors the Huron River, its tributaries, lakes, and groundwater, and directs multiple programs addressing pollution prevention and abatement, wetland and floodplain protection, citizen education, and natural resource and land-use planning.